Pernix

 Loop

 The main model executes.
 Streams tokens, calls tools, reads results, calls more tools — until done.
+If the cloud rate-limits, it falls back to your local model mid-loop.

 main model